-- In the "organic" category, all agricultural ingredients must be certified organic except per the National List.
-This malt beverage contains non-organic hops and yeast; all hops must be certified organic and yeast must be certified organic unless it is not commerically available in organic form.
-Therefore, this malt beverage isn't eligible for the "organic" category and the European Union (or UDSA) organic logo can't be used. - 2.
+- 1. In the "organic" category, all agricultural ingredients must be certified organic except per the National List.
+This vodka contains non-organic cucumber and yeast; the cucumber must be certified organic and yeast must be certified organic unless it is not commerically available in organic form.
+Therefore, this vodka isn't eligible for the "organic" category and the European Union (or UDSA) organic logo can't be used anywhere on the label. - 2.
 The certifier/ACA's full name isn't included. - 3.
-In the "made with organic grains" statement, words must be formatted the same (and no more than half the size of the largest text on the label).
+In the "made with organic rye" statement, words must be formatted the same (and no more than half the size of the largest text on the label).